Winter Roof Problems (& How to Fix Them)

 An ice dam

 Snow that accumulates on your roof will eventually melt.
 On many properties, heat from the attic causes this snow to melt.
-However, this snow melt isn’t uniform, and the snow can refreeze as it reaches the edge of the roof and the gutters, where the roof isn’t as warm, creating an ice dam.
-Once an ice dam forms, it prevents any subsequent snow melt from reaching the gutters and properly draining away from the home, leading to sagging gutters, shingle damage, leaks, and wood rot.
+However, this snowmelt isn’t uniform, and the snow can refreeze as it reaches the edge of the roof and the gutters, where the roof isn’t as warm, creating an ice dam.
+Once an ice dam forms, it prevents any subsequent snowmelt from reaching the gutters and properly draining away from the home, leading to sagging gutters, shingle damage, leaks, and wood rot.

 While it may be tempting, never use a hammer or chisel, which is a great method for damaging your shingles.
 We also don’t recommend using a blow torch.
 Most of the time, it’s not a good idea to play with fire.